Line Chart¶

 Confidence interval¶

-If a line chart has a confidence interval, it can be added by adding the yerr
+If a line chart has a confidence interval, it can be added by adding the yerr attribute to the chart's data attribute.
+Afterwards, the show_yerr attribute can be set to True to show the confidence interval.

 import random